NaveenKumarReddy8/aws-cloud-practitioner-cheatsheet/README.md

 * **Action**: list of actions this policy allows or denies.
 * **Resources**: list of resources to which the actions applies to. **'*'** refers to all resources.

-_Tags_ are optional and are present for allmost all services in AWS.
+_Tags_ are optional and are present for almost all services in AWS.
 They are Key-Value pairs.

 ### Multi-Factor Authentication (MFA):